Lachapelle Bridge

+Lachapelle Bridge (Pont Lachapelle, [pɔ̃ laʃapɛl]), also known as Cartierville Bridge, is a road bridge that connects Montreal (Ahuntsic-Cartierville borough) to Laval by spanning the Rivière des Prairies.

 This bridge spans the Rivière des Prairies between the Montreal borough of Ahuntsic-Cartierville and the Laval (Île Jésus) neighbourhood of Chomedey.

 Actually there are two bridges, side by side and parallel:

 The older (1930) three lane span, on the down stream side, carries the traffic north into Laval.

 The newer (1975) three lane span, on the up stream side, carries the traffic south into Montreal.

 Except for the length and the distance between the piers, the two spans are not identical.

 A wooden bridge was originally built there in 1836, replaced by a steel one, built in 1882.